 Quarterly Assessment for Indicators of Impairment.
-During the first quarter of 2022, in conjunction with the Company's quarterly review for indicators of impairment, management performed a quantitative assessment of the goodwill associated with one reporting unit within its Oil and Gas segment.
-Based on the results of this assessment, management determined that the estimated fair value of this reporting unit substantially exceeded its carrying value as of March 31, 2022.
-The Company's first quarter 2022 review for indicators of impairment included consideration of its quarterly financial results, which reflected a net loss for the period.
-As of March 31, 2022, the Company determined that its first quarter 2022 results, together with its expectations of future results, were generally consistent with those anticipated when performing its annual impairment review in the fourth quarter of 2021, including consideration of the potential effects of shifts in timing for certain projects.
-The Company's 2021 impairment assessment included quantitative testing for eight reporting units, for which the estimated fair values of such reporting units were determined to substantially exceed their carrying values, and a 100 basis point increase in the discount rate would not have resulted in any of the reporting units' carrying values exceeding their fair values.
-Significant changes in the assumptions or estimates used in management's assessment, such as a reduction in profitability and/or cash flows, changes in market conditions, including decreases in market activity levels or increases in interest rates due to rising inflation, could result in non-cash impairment charges to goodwill and indefinite-lived intangible assets in the future.
+During the second quarter of 2022, the Company performed a quarterly review for indicators of impairment, which considered its results for the six month period ended June 30, 2022, together with its expectations of future results, including consideration of the potential effects of shifts in timing for certain projects.
+In conjunction with this quarterly review, management performed a quantitative assessment of the goodwill associated with two reporting units within its Oil and Gas segment and one reporting unit within its Power Delivery segment.
+Based on the results of these assessments, management determined that the estimated fair values of these reporting units substantially exceeded their carrying values as of June 30, 2022.
+Significant changes in the assumptions or estimates used in management's assessment, such as a reduction in profitability and/or cash flows, changes in market conditions, including decreases in market activity levels or the effects of rising inflation, including on interest rates, could result in non-cash impairment charges to goodwill and indefinite-lived intangible assets in the future.